olilanz/RooCode-Local-Evaluation/README.md

 But for your local inference task, this may be a problem.
 Here's a quick calculation: if you choose a 24b model with training that fits your needs and run it at 32-bit precision, your model alone will consume `24b * 32bit = 96GB` of VRAM.
 That amount of VRAM hardly counts as consumer-level hardware - and you have not even included the memory for context yet.

 This is where quantization comes in.
-It lets you reduce the memory footprint, so the model fits into your VRAM while also leaving speace for context.
+It lets you reduce the memory footprint, so the model fits into your VRAM while also leaving space for context.
 Quantization is the conversion of parameters into smaller, lower-precision data types.

 Common quantization is to 16-bit (fp16 or bf16) at half precision — therefore requiring half the space.
 With low VRAM, you likely need to go even lower than that, for example to 8 bits (Q8), or even further down to Q6, Q5, or Q4.